Gabe3L/ClickMaster/README.md

 # ClickMaster - Java AutoClicker

 ClickMaster is a simple and customizable auto-clicker built in Java using JavaFX and AWT.
-It allows users to automate mouse clicks at a specified interval and position, with support for different mouse buttons.
+It allows users to automate mouse clicks to reduce fatigue and speed up repetitive tasks.

 ## Features

-- Set custom click intervals (milliseconds)
+- Set custom click intervals
 - Choose between Left, Middle, or Right mouse clicks
 - Specify X and Y coordinates for precise clicking (optional)
 - Simple start/stop functionality